 Basic Plan Pricing

 The company’s big selling point is its Cox High Speed Internet℠ plans, which provide fast and reliable connectivity where available.
-Streaming giant Netflix ranks Cox as the third best large Internet Service Provider (ISP) in terms of nationwide streaming performance during peak hours — only Verizon FiOS® and Bright House perform better.
+Streaming giant Netflix ranks Cox as the third best large Internet Service Provider (ISP) in terms of nationwide streaming performance during peak hours.
 Cox also boasts fast in-home Wi-Fi and offers access to over 400,000 hotspots for any traveling subscribers with Cox High Speed Internet Preferred or higher plans.

 Internet packages from Cox vary in price depending on the speeds you sign up for and where you live.
 For example, it costs $44.99 per month for 12 months to subscribe to the Internet Essential package, which includes download speeds of up to 15 Mbps and upload speeds of up to 2 Mbps.
 The Internet Ultimate package, currently priced at $84.99 per month for 12 months, includes speeds up to 300 Mbps for downloading, speeds up to 30 Mbps for uploading, and 150GB of Cloud Drive storage in select areas.